ymich9963/dftt/README.md

 - FFT algorithms,
     - Radix-2 Decimation In Time (DIT).
     - Radix-2 Decimation In Frequency (DIF).
-- Timer to timer the process just for fun.
+- Timer to time the process just for fun.
 - Output formats,
     - Standard output to terminal.
     - Text file.